gomez-git/backend-project-lvl2/README.md

 make test
 ```
 ## How to use
 You can use it as a script in terminal or as a library in your JavaScript project.
-It support json and yaml files.
-You can format difference in three styles: stylish (default), plain and json.
+It support json, yaml and ini files.
+You can format difference in three styles: stylish (default), plain and json with default or custom replacer.

 In terminal: